 The Institute for Conservation Research Postdoctoral Fellowship Program makes it possible for Ph.D. or D.V.M.-qualified scientists to undertake fieldwork on endangered species or habitats for periods ranging from three to five years.
 Preference is given to studies of species that are represented in the collections at the San Diego Zoo and the San Diego Zoo Safari Park, as well as to multidisciplinary projects that span research groups.

 Since the inception of the program in 2000, we have hosted 37 fellows.
-Fellowships are advertised as they become available, with the next anticipated openings in early 2019.
+Fellowships are advertised as they become available, with the next anticipated openings in mid-2021.

 We are grateful to Dallas Clark and Jeanette Henderson for their generous endowment gifts that help make these fellowships possible.

 “Integrating giant otter research and conservation with sustainable development of the Madre de Dios region”

 “Conservation of the hirola antelope in Kenya: Integrated health program”